Meet the Artists

 Storrs A Cappella

 This group of singers originally began performing together at E.O.
 Smith High School in 2010.
 While some members have left Connecticut to pursue a variety of careers from financial advising to video game design to fashion photography, they have remained close and continue to practice their craft.
-They came back together to perform “What A Wonderful World” for the local arts stage.
+They staged a reunion to perform “What A Wonderful World” for the Local Arts Stage.

 Patrick Belanger, Joe Mohrbacher, Chester Allan Martin, Bibi Mama, Labib Fasihuddin, Ellen Yang